 A variety of tube designs and materials are available.
 The choice of tube should conform to the indication for which it is to be used.
-All tubes should have an inner can-nula; this can safely be removed and cleaned without a need to remove the outer can-nula and hence avoids risking losing the airway (Figure 13).
+All tubes should have an inner cannula; this can safely be removed and cleaned without a need to remove the outer cannula and hence endanger the airway.
+The following factors may influence the choice of tube: